Fried Modak | Fried Modak Recipe for Ganesh Chaturthi

 Instructions

-- Add ghee to the flour and rub the flour very well for 2 to 4 minutes to incorporate the ghee.
+- Stir together flour and salt in a mixing bowl.
+Add ghee and rub very well for 2 to 4 minutes to incorporate the ghee.

-- Pour water and salt as needed.
-Make a stiff dough.
+- Pour warm water little by little and make a stiff dough.
 Cover and set aside for 10 mins.

-- Meanwhile make the stuffing ready by heating coconut, water, cardamom and jaggery/ sugar.
-When the mixture turns sticky, switch off and add the cashews.
-Cool this mixture and make 11 equal sized balls.
+- Meanwhile add coconut, water, cardamom and jaggery/ sugar to a pan.
+Cook until the mixture turns sticky, switch off and add the cashews.
+Cool this mixture and divide to 11 equal sized portions.
+Roll to balls.

 - Divide the dough to 4 equal balls.
 Grease the rolling area and roll the ball to a roti that is neither too thick nor too thin.